 Das Auto Is Back

-The New Jetta Is Essentially an Audi A3 for Thousands Less
+2019 Volkswagen Jetta Review: Essentially an Audi A3 for Thousands Less

 Dieselgate may have been the best thing that could have happened to Volkswagen.
 Hear me out.
 The obnoxiously named “scandal” humbled the company in front of the entire world — perhaps exactly what VW needed.
 They’d been chasing Toyota’s number-one spot hard, and in doing the company and vehicle-quality suffered.
 After years of uninspired offerings with lackluster quality, it seems VW is back to doing what they do best: making affordable but distinctly German vehicles (built with the North American market in mind).